The Weight-Lifting Myth Women Need To Stop Believing

 Then there’s the matter of your muscles themselves.

-Muscles are made up of protein fibers and surrounding tissues.
-To get stronger, you need to increase the size and thickness of those fibers — a process technically called myofibrillar hypertrophy, which allows your muscles to exert more force and be able to lift, push, or pull heavier loads.
+Muscles are made up of protein fibres and surrounding tissues.
+To get stronger, you need to increase the size and thickness of those fibres — a process technically called myofibrillar hypertrophy, which allows your muscles to exert more force and be able to lift, push, or pull heavier loads.

-There are two types of muscle fibers: Type 1 and Type 2, also known as slow-twitch and fast-twitch.
-“Type 2 muscles tend to be larger, whereas Type 1 fibers are smaller and less defined,” Crawford says.
+There are two types of muscle fibres: Type 1 and Type 2, also known as slow-twitch and fast-twitch.
+“Type 2 muscles tend to be larger, whereas Type 1 fibres are smaller and less defined,” Crawford says.
 Men tend to have a higher concentration of Type 2 muscles than women, which may cause a slight difference in how big their muscles can grow.

 This means that, while you very well may notice visible changes over time — especially because building muscle makes the body more efficient at burning fat tissue, which may be covering up existing muscle — you’re not going to come out of a weight-training program looking like The Hulk (unfortunately).